duckdb/duckdb-web/docs/guides/network_cloud_storage/duckdb_over_https_or_s3.md

 ## Connecting via S3

-To connect to a DuckDB database via the S3 API, [configure the authentication](s3_import#credentials-and-configuration) for your bucket, then use the [`ATTACH` statement](../../sql/statements/attach) as follows:
+To connect to a DuckDB database via the S3 API, [configure the authentication](s3_import#credentials-and-configuration) for your bucket (if required).
+Then, use the [`ATTACH` statement](../../sql/statements/attach) as follows:

 ```sql
 LOAD httpfs;
 ATTACH 's3://duckdb-blobs/databases/stations.duckdb' AS stations_db (READ_ONLY);
 ```

-Then, the database can be queried using:
+The database can be queried using:

 ```sql
 SELECT count(*) AS num_stations